bodkan/admixr/cran-comments.md

 This is a third (re-)submission of the package to CRAN.

-There were two new points raised in the last review:

-1. After reading the first comment ("your examples in the documentation are all wrapped in 'do not run'"), I should clarify the following:
+There was one major point raised in the last review: "your examples in the documentation are all wrapped in 'do not run'".

+I should clarify the following:

 The purpose of this package is to wrap around command-line programs in the ADMIXTOOLS suite for population genetics (a large C codebase, only available for unix/Linux).
-This package allows the user to do all the work in R (data processing/statistics/plotting) without ever touching bash/awk/sed/Perl.

 All examples require working ADMIXTOOLS installation.
 This is why they are flagged with "do not run" - unless ADMIXTOOLS is compiled on the system, they will not run.

 This is easily solved on a service such as Travis CI (all functions in this package are automatically tested with each new version against the latest compiled ADMIXTOOLS, including all examples and vignettes).
 But that's only because I can compile all dependencies on the server before running the check.

-2. The reviewer reminded me that I should be using `tempdir()` for accessing the filesystem.
-However, in all examples/vignettes/tests I've been already using `tempdir()` by default unless the user specified otherwise.

 ## Test environments